-Note: I successfully lost 35 pounds in early 2021 using Noom, and I’ve been able to keep it off.
+My Noom success story started in early 2021 when I successfully lost 35 pounds.
+I’ve been able to keep it off and it’s now 2023.
 However Noom is constantly making improvements to their program, so I continue to use the app just to see the latest changes and to update this post with the most recent information.
-In addition, I provide an update on my Noom Success Story and keeping the weight off after a year.
-I hope you find it useful for your weight loss journey.
+In addition, I provide an update on my Noom Success Story and keeping the weight off after times has gone by at the end.
+I hope you find it useful for your weight loss journey!

 This post has nothing to do about travel, but it does have to do with something 80% of us probably want to do – lose weight.
 In a recent social media post, I shared my Noom Success Story and I had so many questions and comments about my losing weight success story, I decided to write about it.
 Plus – my life isn’t always about travel – I have other interests too!